Hypoglycemia Diet Plan: Best & Worst Foods to Manage it Well

 What should I eat before bed to avoid hypoglycemia?

-There can be plenty of options to choose from.
-Here are some examples you can opt for: 1- greek yogurt, which is high in proteins and low in sugar, along with walnuts and berries; 2 – a vegetable smoothie with no sugar.
+There are plenty of options.
+Here are some examples: 1—Greek yogurt, which is high in proteins and low in sugar, along with walnuts and berries; 2 – a vegetable smoothie with no sugar.

-How do you keep your blood sugar from dropping?
+How do you keep your blood from dropping?

 There are plenty of ways to stop your blood sugar from dropping.
 These, however, have to be followed only after consulting with your doctor.
 Some of the ways may include eating all the meals and snacks of the day on time, taking the right amount of insulin, having an extra snack after exercising more than usual, sticking to your diabetes management plan, etc.